0xSull/lawyer_disclaimer_template/README.md

 I currently engage in autonomous lawyering in the following communities and have the following economic interests therein:

-- LeXpunk
+- LexPpunk

-I also hold non-immaterial amounts (by portfolio %) of Ether & various stablecoins
+I also hold non-immaterial amounts (by portfolio %) of Ether and Bitcoin.

 I disclaim any responsibility to keep these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.